Websites in the AI Era: Stability, Security, and Maintenance

 • turns into an operational risk rather than an asset.

-Monthly maintenance does not optimize a website.
+Monthly maintenance does not optimise a website.
 It keeps it alive.

 A website is not a project.